DOJ is preparing an investigation of Google, report says

 In the wide view, a DOJ investigation could be the biggest signal yet that the relationship between Washington and Silicon Valley has changed.
 Many lawmakers began to hear complaints from constituents after Russia used Facebook to influence the 2016 election, and after Facebook released data on 87 million users to the Trump-connected British consulting firm Cambridge Analytica.
 After years of a light-touch regulatory approach to the Valley, Washington is edging toward a bigger oversight role.

-Washington is considering numerous types of regulations, but they all seek to put a check on tech companies’ power in some way.
-Some on the left, led by Senator and presidential candidate Elizabeth Warren, have proposed breaking up the big tech companies into smaller pieces.
-Larger numbers of Democrats support regulation forcing tech companies to protect consumer data privacy rights, and requiring the industry to remove toxic content from sites.
-Many Republicans complain loudest about companies like Twitter, Google, and Facebook actively stifling right-wing voices on their platforms.
+Washington is considering numerous types of regulation, but they all seek to put a check on tech companies’ power in some way.
+Many Democrats support regulation forcing tech companies to protect consumer data privacy rights, and requiring the industry to remove toxic content from sites.
+Others, like Senator and presidential candidate Elizabeth Warren, have proposed breaking up the big tech companies into smaller pieces.
+Many Republicans complain loudest that firms like Twitter, Google, and Facebook actively stifle right-wing voices on their platforms.

 Congress has already seen numerous versions of federal privacy bills, but none has come close to passing both the House and Senate.
+Meanwhile, Europe’s General Data Privacy Regulation (GDPR), which effects many U.S. companies, has been in effect for a year.
+An influential California data privacy law passed in 2018 and will go into effect at the beginning of 2020 if not preempted by a federal law first.

 While remaining relatively unscathed in the U.S., Google was hit with a $1.7 billion fine by the European Union over the its data collection and ad targeting practices.
 Google has now paid $10 billion in fines to the EU.
-Google agreed to pay a $22.5 million fine to the FTC in 2012 after being found guilty of misrepresenting its web tracking practices for users of Apple’s Safari browser.
+Google agreed to pay a $22.5 million fine to the FTC in 2012 after misrepresenting its web tracking practices for users of Apple’s Safari browser.

-Facebook is awaiting the announcement of the sum it will pay to the FTC for breaking a 2011 consent decree (a pledge to be transparent with users about the personal data it collects.
+Facebook is awaiting the announcement of the sum it will pay to the FTC for breaking a 2011 consent decree (a pledge to be transparent with users about the personal data it collects).

 Together, Google and Facebook control roughly 60% of the U.S. interactive advertising market, says eMarketer.